 (3) In subregulation (1) —

-“relevant bank accepted bills rate” means the 30 day bank accepted bills rate as published in Table F.1 of the “Reserve Bank of Australia Bulletin” for the month that is 2 months before the month in respect of which the interest is to be paid.
+relevant bank accepted bills rate means the 30 day bank accepted bills rate as published in Table F.1 of the “Reserve Bank of Australia Bulletin” for the month that is 2 months before the month in respect of which the interest is to be paid.

 (For example, the relevant bank accepted bills rate for May is the 30 day bank accepted bills rate for March.)